 On March 29, 2023, the Company closed a private placement for the issuance and sale of 24,900 shares of Series F-1 Preferred Stock, warrants to purchase 34,860 shares of Series F-3 Preferred Stock and warrants to purchase 24,900 shares of Series F-4 Preferred Stock.
 Each share of Series F-1 Preferred Stock was sold at a price per share of \$1,000.
-Each warrant to purchase Series F-3 Preferred Stock has a conversion price of \$4.50 per share of Common Stock, subject to the terms and limitations contained in the Series F-4 Preferred Stock has a conversion price of \$6.00 per share of Common Stock, subject to the terms and limitations contained in the Certificate of Designations governing the Series F Preferred Stock.
+Each warrant to purchase Series F-3 Preferred Stock has a conversion price of \$4.50 per share of Common Stock, subject to the terms and limitations contained in the Series F Certificate of Designation and each warrant to purchase Series F-4 Preferred Stock has a conversion price of \$6.00 per share of Common Stock, subject to the terms and limitations contained in the Certificate of Designations governing the Series F Preferred Stock.